Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Analysis

-\cparagraph{Performance on clean images and models.} We highlight that our method is blind to the benignity of images or models.
-For backdoored models on clean images, the ACC$_c$ in previous results have validated the effectiveness.
-Figure~\ref{fig:clean_score} shows different properties of $S$ between backdoored and clean images. $S$ of clean images has small values, thus the image restoration step will not change the content.
-For clean models, Tab.~\ref{tab:clean-model} shows that the accuracies on clean images and images with triggers are minimally affected.
+For backdoored models on clean images, the CA in previous results has validated the effectiveness of our method.
+Figure~\ref{fig:sup:clean_score} shows different properties of trigger score $S$ between backdoored and clean images. $S$ of clean images has small values, thus the image restoration stage will not change the semantic content.
+For clean models, Table~\ref{tab:sup:clean-model} lists prediction accuracies for six different datasets.
+As can be seen, the accuracies on backdoored and clean images are minimally affected.

-\cparagraph{Sensitivity on hyper-parameters.} Our method mainly involves two critical hyper-parameters, the repeated times $N_o$ and the refinement times $N_r$.
-Throughout the experiments, we use $N_o=5$ and $N_r=10$.
-Figures~\ref{fig:abl:i},\ref{fig:abl:l} plot the effects of $N_o$ in \texttt{Base-$i$} and \texttt{Base-$l$}, respectively.
-For the image-based score $S^{i}$, the SSIM map is similar for different MAE restorations.
-Thus averaging over 2 repeated results is good enough.
-For the label-based score $S^{l}$, averaging over many repeated results reduces the variance. $N_o=5$ generally performs well for both scores.